vinifmor/bauh/README.md

 - **BAUH_SUGGESTIONS**: If application suggestions should be displayed if no app is installed (runtimes do not count as apps).
 Use **0** (disable) or **1** (enable, default).
 - **BAUH_MAX_DISPLAYED**: Maximum number of displayed packages in the management panel table.
 Default: 200.

-### How to improve the application performance
+### How to improve **bauh** performance
-- If you don't care about a specific packaging technology and don't want the app to deal with it, just disable it via the specific argument or environment variable.
-For instance, if I don't care about **snaps**, I can initialize the application setting "snap=0" (**bauh --snap=0**).
-This will improve the application response time, since it won't need to do any verifications associated with the technology that I don't care every time an action is executed.
+- If you don't care about a specific packaging technology and don't want **bauh** to deal with it, just disable it via the graphical interface.
 - If you don't care about restarting the app every time a new supported packaging technology is installed, set "check-packaging-once=1" (**bauh --check-packaging-once=1**).
-This can reduce the application response time up to 80% in some scenarios, since it won't need to recheck if the packaging type is available for every action you request.
+This can reduce the application response time up in some scenarios, since it won't need to recheck if the packaging type is available for every action you request.
 - If you don't mind to see the applications icons, you can set "download-icons=0" (**bauh --download-icons=0**).
 The application may have a slight response improvement, since it will reduce the parallelism within it.
 - If you don't mind app suggestions, disable it (**bauh --sugs=0**)

 ### Code structure
 #### Modules